 - The value or basis of virtual currency received as payment for goods and services is the fair market value of virtual currency in US dollars as of the date of receipt.

-- If you exchange virtual currency for other property and have a gain or loss then you would recognize the gain or loss on your taxes.
-The way the gain or loss is recognized depends on if the virtual currency is held as a capital asset like stocks or held as property for sale to customers.
+- If you exchange virtual currency for other property, and have a gain or loss, then you should recognize the gain or loss on your taxes.
+The way the gain or loss is recognized depends on if the virtual currency is held as a capital asset like stocks, or held as property for sale to customers.

 - If you make a payment to an independent contractor using virtual currency, you are subject to the same information reporting requirements as any other payment made in property.

-- Per the IRS, if you trade virtual currency and don’t comply with the new law, you may be subject to accuracy related penalties and failure to timely correctly report any of these types of transactions.
+- Per the IRS, if you trade virtual currency and don’t comply with the law, you may be subject to accuracy-related penalties and failure to timely correctly report any of these types of transactions.